yoursmileyt/VJ-Forward-Bot/README.md

-stop - stop your ongoing tasks reset - reset your settings restart - restart server (owner only) broadcast - broadcast a message to all your users (owner only)
+stop - stop your ongoing tasks reset - reset your settings restart - restart server (owner only) resetall - reset all users settings (owner only) broadcast - broadcast a message to all your users (owner only)
 ```